-Having to pay the entire FICA tax rate is why some elect to establish S-Corps and pay themselves a smaller salary in order to take as many distributions as possible, since distributions are not subject to FICA tax.
+Having to pay the entire FICA tax rate is why some elect to establish S-Corps.
+S-corps allow owners to pay themselves a smaller salary in order to take as many distributions as possible.
+Again, distributions are not subject to FICA tax.

 In other words, the employee now must pay 2.35% of his/her earnings to Medicare beyond $200,000/$250,000.
 The employer paid Medicare tax remains at 1.45%.

 As you can see from the above chart, the maximum taxable income has stayed the same during difficult years (2003-2004, 2009-2011), but always goes up over time.

 There's a problem with the FICA tax because Social Security and Medicare are so poorly run by the government.
-The government itself estimates that Social Security is underfunded by around 30%.
+The government itself estimates that Social Security is underfunded by around 25% – 30%.
 Either payouts must decrease by 30%, or the minimum age to start receiving Social Security must rise from age 62.

 2) Make as much money as possible beyond the maximum taxable income limit for Social Security tax.

 The way to pay as little FICA tax as possible is to make as little wage income as possible.
 Earn money through investments, dividend income, annuities, CD interest income, distributions and so forth.
 Only earned income faces the Social Security and Medicare tax.

 The way to make as much money beyond the maximum taxable income limit as possible is why you're here at Financial Samurai.
 Financial Samurai is all about making more money and growing your net worth.

 The people who pay the least amount of taxes as a percentage of their income either don't make much money or thoroughly understand the tax rules way beyond the average person.
 Definitely spend a good amount of time studying your local state or country's tax rules.
 It'll save you a lot of money down the road.

-Manage Your Net Worth For Free: In order to optimize your finances, you've first got to track your finances.
-I recommend signing up for Personal Capital’s free financial tools so you can track your net worth, analyze your investment portfolios for excessive fees.
+In order to optimize your finances, you've first got to track your finances.
+I recommend signing up for Empower's free financial tools so you can track your net worth.
+You can also analyze your investment portfolios for excessive fees.

-Every business person can start a Self-Employed 401k where you can contribute up to $54,000 ($18,000 from you and ~20% of operating profits).
+Every business person can start a Self-Employed 401k where you can contribute up to $57,000 ($19,500 from you and ~20% of operating profits).
 All your business-related expenses are tax deductible as well.
 Simply launch your own website like this one in under 30 minutes to legitimize your business.
 Here's my step-by-step guide to starting your own website.